 - Do not add any featuring artists or remix information in the track title.

 - Artist names are not allowed in the track titles.

 - Do not enter explicit/clean versions.

 - Producer credits are not allowed in any titles.
-If you would like them tagged or credited they must be added as a Primary or Featuring artist.

 - Do not enter "Original Mix", "Original Version", "Album Version", "Original", or any other mix information that signifies a standard version.
 Any track that is not a remix is deemed to be an original mix by store standards.